oddbird/oddsite/content/2014/09/23/python-supports-the-ada-initiative.rst

 harassment`_ and sexism at tech conferences, in the workplace, and at meetups.

-I want to be able to wholeheartedly celebrate my successes and recommend open-source software communities, but I know that I've been `playing on the easy setting`_: paid more and presumed competent because of my gender, skin color, cultural similarity to those in positions of power, and `other attributes that I did nothing to earn`_.
+I want to be able to wholeheartedly celebrate my successes and recommend open source software communities, but I know that I've been `playing on the easy setting`_: paid more and presumed competent because of my gender, skin color, cultural similarity to those in positions of power, and `other attributes that I did nothing to earn`_.